Rajpratik71/linux-manPages/dwp.md

        Report bugs to <http://www.sourceware.org/bugzilla/>

 COPYRIGHT
        Copyright  ©  2017  Free  Software Foundation, Inc.  This program is free software; you may redistribute it under the terms of the GNU General Public License version 3 or (at your option) any later version.
 This program has absolutely no warranty.

-dwp (GNU Binutils for Ubuntu) 2.30March 2018                           DWP(1)
+dwp (GNU Binutils for Ubuntu) 2.30                                                            March 2018                                                                                        DWP(1)